pawn-lang/compiler/readme.md

 This is a modified version of the Pawn 3.2.3664 compiler with many bug fixes and enhancements.

-This project was originally founded by Zeex but on 2017-12-31, the project was taken over by some members of the SA:MP community.
+This project was originally started by Zeex but on 2017-12-31, the project was taken over by some members of the SA:MP community.
 Zeex still contributes to the project, along with the [Compiler Team][team].